anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 - Hardware specifications: beyond the abstracted high-level CPU, memory, network interface and storage elements.
 The intention is to write the document so that it is general enough that any vendor hardware can potentially be used in the implementation without making significant changes to the model.
 - VNF and application specifications: Other than the API interfaces when they directly need to touch the VNFs themselves, the intention is to assume the VNF application is a blackbox that the NFVI is providing resources to.
 The majority of interactions for lifecycle management of the VNFs will be through the VIM whenever possible.
 - Company specific requirements: This document is designed to be general enough that most operators and others in the Open Source communities will be able
-- IT and ML workloads:  The first iteration will focus on defining the different types of workloads, but the IT and ML workloads are mostly outside the scope of this project for now, unless there is a big call for them by the community.
-These workloads are generally covered by other groups, while the NFV workloads are more specific to the requirements of the CNTT charter.

 <!--Separate document w/labels/artifacts
 Not part of model but will be applicable to architecture -->